 Out of the Cloister: Literati Perspectives on Buddhism in Sung China, 960–1279

 This book demonstrates that representations of Buddhism by lay people underwent a major change during the T’ang–Sung transition.
 These changes built on basic transformations within the Buddhist and classicist traditions and sometimes resulted in the use of Buddhism and Buddhist temples as frames of reference to evaluate aspects of lay society.

 State or Merchant: Political Economy and Political Process in 1740s China

-As a study of Confucian government in action, State or Merchant describes a mode of public policy discussion far less dominated by the Confucian scriptures than one might expect.
-As a contribution to intellectual history, the work offers a detailed view of members of an ostensibly Confucian government pursuing divergent agendas around the question of "state or merchant?"
+As a study of Confucian government in action, this intellectual history describes a mode of public policy discussion far less dominated by the Confucian scriptures than expected.
+It offers a detailed view of members of an ostensibly Confucian government pursuing divergent agendas around the question of “state or merchant?”

 The Heart of Time: Moral Agency in Twentieth-Century Chinese Fiction

 By examining how narrative strategies reinforce or contest deterministic paradigms, this work describes modern Chinese fiction’s unique contribution to ethical and literary debates over the possibility for meaningful moral action.
 By analyzing discourses of agency and fatalism and the ethical import of narrative structures, Knight explores how representations of determinism and moral responsibility changed over the twentieth century.

 The Uses of Memory: The Critique of Modernity in the Fiction of Higuchi Ichiyō

 The writer Higuchi Ichiyō (1872–1896) has been described as a consummate stylist of classical prose.
 Timothy Van Compernolle investigates the social dimensions of Ichiyo’s imagination and argues that she reworked the Japanese literary tradition in order to understand and critique the emerging modernity of the Meiji period.